The services listed in the text below may vary from province to province.

 - vaginal yeast infection

+On the other hand, if you have a skin problem, you may already have a prescription treatment.
 When a prescription expires (runs out of refills), it can be difficult to contact the prescriber to have it refilled.
 Did you know that the law now allows pharmacists to extend certain prescriptions?
-This convenient service can save you time, effort and energy.

-Following an analysis, and if deemed appropriate, a pharmacist can extend the expired prescription until you can contact or see the prescriber.
+Following an analysis, and if deemed appropriate, the pharmacist could extend the prescription until you can contact or see the prescriber.
 It should be noted that this service should never be intended to replace a scheduled or necessary medical appointment, but rather to avoid the interruption of an essential treatment.
 Ask your pharmacist for more information.